George Floyd's autopsy puts Hennepin County Medical Examiner Andrew Baker in the hot seat

 Baker’s bio

 Baker has been the Hennepin medical examiner since 2004.
 He graduated from the University of Iowa College of Medicine and served in the U.S. Air Force.
-In the late 1990s, while on active duty, he helped the FBI investigate crimes against humanity in Kosovo, providing evidence for an international tribunal.
+In the late 1990s, he helped the FBI investigate crimes against humanity in Kosovo, providing evidence for an international criminal tribunal.

 He was stationed in Washington, not far from the Pentagon, during the Sept.
 11 attacks.
 For several months, he helped identify those who died at the Pentagon and on American Airlines Flight 77.